isomerpages/moe-mayflowersec/pages/School Canteen Advertisement.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Download and complete the application form.
-You may also request for a
+You may also request a hard
-hardcopy from the School’s General Office.</p>
+copy from the School’s General Office.</p>
 </li>
 </ol>
 <ul data-tight="true" class="tight">